Sweetness of wine

 The subjective sweetness of a wine is determined by the interaction of several factors, including the amount of sugar in the wine, but also the relative levels of alcohol, acids, and tannins.
 Sugars and alcohol enhance a wine's sweetness, while acids cause sourness and bitter tannins cause bitterness.
 These principles are outlined in the 1987 work by Émile Peynaud, The Taste of Wine.

+According to the International Organization of Vine and Wine (OIV), wines can be classified based in their sugar content.
+A wine is considered dry when it contains no more than 4g/L of glucose plus fructose or when its acidic strength is at least 2g/L relative to glucose plus fructose.
+Medium dry wines have a sugar content higher than that of dry wines.
+Mellow or semi-sweet wines contain more sugar than the medium dry wines but no more than 45g/L. Sweet wines contain at least 45g/L of glucose plus fructose.

 History

 Vintage: The Story of Wine, a book authored by British wine writer Hugh Johnson, presents several methods that have been used throughout history to sweeten wine.
 The most common way was to harvest the grapes as late as possible.
 This method was advocated by Virgil and Martial in Roman times.
-In contrast, the ancient Greeks would harvest the grapes early, to preserve some of their acidity, and then leave them in the sun for a few days to allow them to shrivel and concentrate the sugar.
+In contrast, the ancient Greeks would harvest the grapes early, to preserve some of their acidity, and then leave them in the sun for a few days to allow them to shrivel and concentrate the sugars.
 In Crete, a similar effect was achieved by twisting the stalks of the grape to deprive them of sap and letting them dry on the vine—a method that produced passum and the modern Italian equivalent, passito.

 Stopping the fermentation also enhanced a wine's potential sweetness.
 In ancient times, this was achieved by submerging the amphorae in cold water until winter.

 Wine can also be sweetened by the addition of sugar in some form, after fermentation is completed – the German method like the Süssreserve.
-In Roman times, this was done in preparing mulsum, wine freshly sweetened with honey and flavored with spices, used as an apéritif, and also in the manufacture of conditum, which had similar ingredients but was matured and stored before drinking.
+In Roman times, this was done in preparing mulsum, wine freshly sweetened with honey and flavoured with spices, used as an apéritif, and also in the manufacture of conditum, which had similar ingredients but was matured and stored before drinking.

 It was also common from the Roman era until quite recently to sweeten wine with sugar of lead, a toxic substance that increases the apparent sweetness of wines and other beverages.
 The practice continued well into the 19th century, although the leading was mostly restricted to very cheap wines after the harmful nature of lead was demonstrated in the 17th century.